thomasfowlerFIS/phase-0-macos-env-system/README.md

 or a later operating system like BigSur but have the option to update, we recommend doing so before following the instructions below.

-## Check That Your macOS System is Compatible with Flatiron School’s Requirements
+## Check That Your macOS System is Compatible with Academy Xi’s Requirements

 When working on software, it is important that your computer and the software you’re using are compatible.
 In this step, we’ll ensure that you can install all